dgoldenberg1234/code-katas/kata14-text-mutator/README.md

 ## TODO's, improvements, enhancements

 1. More unit tests.
-2. Formal command line interface using Apache CLI or jcommander or the like.
+2. Taking better advantage of Accumulo capabilities such as:
-3. Taking better advantage of Accumulo capabilities such as:
+  1. iterators, e.g. a summing iterator to calculate frequencies of ngram suffixes on the fly
-	-- iterators, e.g. a summing iterator to calculate frequencies of ngram suffixes on the fly -- rehash the schema for better ways to store/retrieve ngrams to minimize scanning of records
+  2. rehash the schema for better ways to store/retrieve ngrams to minimize scanning of records
-4. Better/more sophisticated handling of:
+3. Better/more sophisticated handling of:
-	-- punctuation, including sentences such as "A walk in the park," - he said.
+  1. punctuation, including sentences such as "A walk in the park," - he said.
-	-- capitalization
+  2. capitalization
-5. Handle multiple corpora (currently only really handles one corpus).
+4. Handle multiple corpora (currently only really handles one corpus).

 ## Test results